 Next, think about whether you can associate this feeling with an experience.
 In “Let [Robot Vacuum Cleaner] Clean Your House While You Work”, I try to paint a picture in the audience’s mind.
 A picture of a possible future.
 Of how life will be with my product.
 Immediately, you can feel this sense of relief when the burden of household chores is lifted off your shoulders.

 This experience doesn’t have to be the experience of using this product or service.
 You can associate this feeling with a totally different (or even unexpected) experience.

 [Robot Vacuum Cleaner]: The Perfect Daughter-In-Law Who Do Chores.
 No Arguments Ever.

 Okay, this isn’t an excellent example but I don’t think many people would associate a robot vacuum cleaner with a daughter-in-law (so there’s still a surprise element in the copy).
 Unlike that horrible experience of living together with your daughter-in-law (countless heated arguments and more), you get to enjoy peaceful days with my product.

 You can also use sensory words to describe the experience.
 Sensory words make your readers see, hear, taste, smell or feel.
 These are words related to your 5 senses.

 Now It’s Your Turn

-Remember to use a proofread tool like ProWritingAid to check and correct your grammar, spelling and punctuation mistakes.
+Remember to use a proofread tool like Grammarly and ProWritingAid to check and correct your grammar, spelling and punctuation mistakes.
 Or try attending copywriting classes like Copywriting For Crafters and Write Copy That Compels And Sells.
 There are online courses at CreativeLive and Udemy.